1 year ago

 A diet high in fibre has been linked to a decreased breast cancer risk, and it’s good for your gut health too!

-Tomatoes, butternut squash and peppers are a good source of carotenoids, which are substances found in fruits and vegetables that give them their bright red, yellow, orange and purple colours.
+Butternut squash, peppers and tomatoes are good sources of carotenoids, which are substances found in fruits and vegetables that give them their bright red, yellow, orange and purple colours.
 Carotenoids act as a type of antioxidant, known for their positive health benefits, and may be associated with a reduced risk of breast cancer.

 Enjoyed this Vegetable slow cooker stew recipe and are craving more like this?
 Breast Cancer UK’s brand new recipe e-book is out now!
 Download (for free) ‘Organic Flavours’ today.
 What are you waiting for?
 Get cooking.